brownhash/DevHops/README.md

 # DevHops
 ### What does DevHops mean?

-Dev stands for Developer and Hops stands for Hopping and together DevHops means to Hop the operations step carried out by the developers.
+Dev stands for Developer and Hops stands for Hopping and together DevHops stands for hopping the operations carried out by the developers.

 ### What it does?